mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 ### Known Limitations
 PPRL is intended to preserve the privacy of PII while enabling matching.
 However, like other record matching techniques, the PPRL process has weaknesses that can impact the process.

 An ideal PPRL process is constructed to protect the privacy of individuals.
-This privacy may be compromised through the disclosure of the secret value, or an obfuscation process that does not sufficiently de-identify the source data.
+This privacy may be compromised through the disclosure of the pepper, or an obfuscation process that does not sufficiently de-identify the source data.
 Construction of appropriate obfuscation techniques is outside the scope of this IG.

 As with any record matching process, poor source data quality will likely degrade linkage quality.
 Some techniques used to work with identity data, such as files of nicknames or looking for month/day swaps are unavailable using a PPRL process.